May 2026

 Savoie, France

-Dominique Belluard was a Savoie winemaker who slowly rose to fame, and who loved and championed the gringet grape.
+Dominique Belluard was a Savoie winemaker who slowly rose to fame, and who loved and championed Gringet.
 Gringet is a tough, finicky grape that struggles with both powdery and downy mildew.
-He was known for his magical touch on a difficult grape to coax out flavors, terroir, and personality from each and every bottle.
+He was known for his magical touch on a difficult grape to coax out flavors, terroir, and personality from every bottle.
 Highly regarded for his talent and passion for wine, he is still remembered for the impact he had on the region of Savoie.
-Unfortunately, in 2021, he passed.
-Friends of his, such as Franck Balthazar and Jean-Francois Ganevat (Ganevat being one of our all-time favorite winemakers), helped ease the transition to the domaine’s new winemaker, Vincent Ruiz.
+Unfortunately, he passed away in 2021.
+Several of his friends, including Franck Balthazar and Jean-Francois Ganevat (Ganevat is one of our all-time favorite winemakers) helped ease the transition to the domain’s new winemaker, Vincent Ruiz.

-In 2022, Vincent transitioned all winemaking to the Arve valley in Savoie.
-This wine, being a 2022 vintage, is his inaugural vintage of leading the domaine.
-He has done a phenomenal job of continuing Dominique’s legacy while implementing new techniques and making the domaine his own.
-He has transitioned to fully hand harvesting, no tractors allowed here.
-Maintaining the spirit of gringet is no easy task, but is one that Vincent excels at.
+In 2022, Vincent transitioned all winemaking to the Arve Valley in Savoie.
+This wine is from 2022, his inaugural vintage leading the domain.
+He has done a phenomenal job of continuing Dominique’s legacy while implementing new techniques and making the domain his own.
+He has transitioned to fully hand harvesting, with no tractors or machinery.
+Maintaining the spirit of Gringet is no easy task but Vincent excels at it.
 Lovely, firm acidity is the driving force of this wine, supported by bright citrus, and a light salty minerality.
 This makes the wine complex and a true representation of philosophies and place.

 Pairing: Vichyssoise with Aioli